 A. I’ve devoted hundreds of hours to development and zoning issues over the years – from my involvement in the redevelopment of Downtown Columbia to leading the opposition to the Dar-Us-Salam mosque/school project in Cooksville.
 I try to evaluate all of these issues using a few basic principles.

-Rural Preservation: The capacity and intensity of certain uses provided for in the zoning code should be smaller in scale and intensity in the Rural Conservation and Rural Residential districts than what would be permitted for the same use in the higher density areas of the County.
-I also oppose any expansion of the Panned Service Area that would extend pubic water and sewer.
+- Rural Preservation: The capacity and intensity of certain uses provided for in the zoning code should be smaller in scale and intensity in the Rural Conservation and Rural Residential districts than what would be permitted for the same use in the higher density areas of the County.
+I also oppose any expansion of the Planned Service Area that would extend public water and sewer.

 Q. What zoning and development issues are particularly important in District 5, home to the County’s agriculture/farming industry and most of its undeveloped property?